51

 @validator("source", always=True)

-def validate_source(cls, source, values):
+def validate_source(cls, value: str, values):

 connection: BaseDBConnection = values["connection"]

-return connection.dialect.validate_name(source)
+return connection.dialect.validate_name(value)

 @validator("columns", always=True, pre=True)